Skip to content

 FHIR Data Model

 In this section, the representation of FHIR data is discussed.
-In Blaze there are 4 main areas were FHIR data is represented in different ways.
-That areas are: external serialization at the REST API, internal representation, serialization at the document store and serialization at the indices.
+In Blaze there are 4 main areas where FHIR data is represented in different ways.
+Those areas are: external serialization of resources consumed / exposed by the REST API, internal (in-memory) representation, serialization for storage in the document store and serialization for storage in the indices.

-Blaze supports JSON and XML serialization with JSON as default.
+Blaze supports both JSON and XML serialization, with JSON being the default option.
 Blaze uses jsonista to parse and generate JSON and Clojure data.xml to parse and generate XML.

 JSON